acc668/CS386_Group1/reports/report #7.md

 ## 2. Retrospective

-1. **Appreciations:** Able to complete work despite groupmates missing classes.
+1. **Appreciations:** Able to complete worksheets and have the Midterm Presentation  completed.
-2. **Successes:** Completed worksheets and continued progress on the HTML and back end this week.
+2. **Successes:** Completed worksheets and gave a well done presentation.
 3. **Failures:** None.
-4. **Barriers:** Group members having personal issues/sickness and being absent from class.
+4. **Barriers:** Inconsistent schedules made practicing for the Midterm Presentation difficult.
 5. **What we should try next time:** Continue to communicate as needed and continue to update the group.

 ---